ualsg/hdb3d-data/README.md

 We haven't done a quality control since there is no ground truth data we can use.

-Please note that this is work in progress.
+Please note that this project is work in progress.
+Contributors are welcome.